Steering nonlocality in high-speed telecommunication system without detection loophole: Results

-The idler photon is directed into a home-made AMZI before local detection at Alice's site.
+The idler photon is directed into a homemade AMZI before local detection at Alice's site.
 On the other hand, the signal photon is sent over a single-mode fiber to the receiver Bob.
-After the modulation by the phase modulator (PM), which corresponds to Bob implementing measurements (as shown in Fig.~\ref{F3}\text{(b)}), the signal photon then feeds through Bob's AMZI and is sent to the detector.
-We also insert a filtering module with FWHM of 10~GHz after Bob's AMZI (not shown in the figure) to overcome the filtering inefficiency~\cite{meyer-scott2017LimitsHeralding}.
+After the modulation by the phase modulator (PM), which corresponds to Bob implementing measurements, the signal photon then feeds through Bob's AMZI and is sent to the detector.
 Alice and Bob's AMZI's have a nominally identical differential delay of 400~ps.
 They are independently phase-locked through temperature feedback on the interference of a continuous-wave reference laser that has the same central wavelength as Alice's master DFB laser.
-For a detailed description for phase locking, see section III of Supplemental Material.
+For a detailed description on phase locking, see Supplementary Note 4.